+Concentration or Electives – 16 hours

 The Program requires a minimum of 30 hours of coursework and may be taken either full-time or part-time.
-Early in the first semester, a student and the program advisor will work together to complete a formal Program of Study that will define a coherent sequent of courses to satisfy the students objectives.
+Early in the first semester, a student and the program advisor will work together to complete a formal Program of Study that will define a coherent sequence of courses to satisfy the students objectives.
+Students may choose the concentration or the general path with completion of electives.

+Core - 14 credit hours

-- The following four courses provide a solid understanding of stat-of-the-art research and practice covering the primary areas in the domain of Management.
+The following four courses provide a solid understanding of state-of-the-art research and practice covering the primary areas in the domain of Management.

-Management Core 13 credit hours

-GEB 6445 2 Social, Ethical, Legal Systems 2

-MAN 6055 2 Human Behavior and Organizations
+MAN 6055 2 Organizational Behavior and Leadership

-MAN 6140 3 Decision Makaing & Problem Solving 3

 MAN 6289 3 Organizational Change and Development

+MAN 6930 3 Selected Topics: People Analytics

+ISM 6316 3 Project Management

-Capstone Course 3
+Capstone Course

 MAN 6950 3 Capstone Experience in Leading Organizations

-This course is considered to be the capstone of the M.S. in Management program and as such it must be taken during one of the last two semesters of the student’s program and integrates the topics covered in the four other core courses.
-Students will conduct an applied analysis of an organization, identifying areas needing improvement, and defining recommendations.
-The four other core courses are prerequisites for MAN 6950.
+This course is considered to be the capstone of the M.S. in Management program and as such it must be taken during one of the last two semesters of the student’s program.
+It integrates the topics covered in the four other core courses.

+Concentration

+Project Management Concentration (16 hours)

+In addition to the core courses (14 credits) students can get a concentration in project management by taking 4 of the following courses from the list below, and additional electives for 4 credit hours from the list of electives previously listed.

+List of courses for the Project Management concentration (students select 12 credit hours from this list)

+MAN 6448 3 Negotiating Agreement and Resolving Conflict

+MAN 6607 3 Managing International Cultural Differences

+MAN 6930 3 Selected Topics: Principles of Collaboration

+MAN 6930 3 Selected Topics: Managing Creative Projects

+MAN 6930 3 Selected Topics: Contract Management

+ACG 6026 3 Accounting Concepts for Managers

-Electives - 17 credit hours
+Electives - 16 credit hours

-Elective courses may be selected from additional management course or (with prior approval by the academic advisor) other areas of specialization such as sociology, psychology, sustainability, etc. With these elective courses, students may concentrate their M.S. degree in an area such as global management, strategy, leadership, or sustainability.
+Elective courses may be selected from additional management courses or (with prior approval by the academic advisor) other areas of specialization such as sociology, information systems, psychology, or communication.
 The following courses are potential electives, depending on semester and offerings.

-MAN6107 Leading Sustainable Enterprises: Goals and Processes 2

-MAN6116 Diversity and Organizational Justice 3

 MAN 6147 2 Leadership Concepts

 MAN 6149 3 Leadership and Teams